andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ------------------------------------------------------------------------------------------------------------------------

 If N is selected, enter a positive number to generate a world.
+Each number is supposed to genernate a unique world.

 ![](https://media.giphy.com/media/35tVwIe6qVNRNedLEV/giphy.gif)